UmarMohamedUsman/AzureLearning/Introduction/README.md

 Lesson 5 : Replicate Hyper-V virtual machines in VMM clouds to Azure using Azure Site Recovery with the Azure portal

+# Module VII Azure Backup

+Lesson 1: Back up a Windows Server or client to Azure with Azure Backup using the Resource Manager deployment model

+Lesson 2: Back up Azure virtual machines

 APPENDIX